 Many stakeholders monitor the effects of culture-based investment in cities.
 In Gloucester (which is a levelling-up priority city), this may include research into quantifiable and tangible questions about who visits the city and why, how much do they spend on cultural events, and do they come back.
 These event-based data are useful to inform further cultural investment.
 But they don’t say much about subjective and intangible perception of place among Gloucester’s citizens.

-Funded by Arts Council England (South West), this project seeks to bring key cultural stakeholders in Gloucester together to co-design a broad framework for measuring pride of place over longer periods of time.
-This will be done, in the main, through the delivery of three workshop events:
+Funded by Arts Council England (South West), this project sought to bring key cultural stakeholders in Gloucester together to co-design a broad framework for measuring pride of place over longer periods of time.
+This was done, in the main, through the delivery of three workshop events:

 Event 1: Where are we now